stevewgh/Topshelf.Leader.AzureBlob/README.md

 services to determine who is Active and who is Passive by utilising the lease properties of Azure Blob storage.

 ## Azure Blob Storage
-If you don't specify a container, the Lease Manager will create one called '''topshelf-leader'''.
-It will create a zero byte file called '''mutex''' within the container.
+If you don't specify a container, the Lease Manager will create one called `topshelf-leader`.
+It will create a zero byte file called `mutex` within the container.
 All lease operations are taken against the mutex file.

 ## Special Mention
 Topshelf.Leader.AzureBlob has been based on the example given at https://docs.microsoft.com/en-us/azure/architecture/patterns/leader-election and has been adapted for use with [Topshelf.Leader](https://github.com/stevewgh/Topshelf.Leader).